Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 3. Structural Pseudo-Classes

-Structural pseudo-classes classify elements based on their position in the document structure.
-Its most common examples are :first-child, :last-child, and :nth-child(n) – all can be used to target a specific child element inside a container based on its position – and :root which targets the highest-level parent element in the DOM.
+Structural pseudo-classes target elements based on their position within the document structure.
+Some of the most commonly used examples include :first-child, :last-child, and :nth-child(n).
+These can be used to style specific child elements based on their position within a container.
+Another example is :root, which targets the highest-level parent element in the DOM.

 4. Miscellaneous Pseudo-Classes

-There are also miscellaneous pseudo-classes that are hard to classify, such as:
+There are also pseudo-classes that don’t fit neatly into other categories, such as:

-• :not(x) which selects elements that don’t match the selector x
+• :not(x), which selects elements that don’t match the specified selector x

-• :dir(directionality) that selects elements with content of a given directionality (left-to-right or right-to-left).
+• :dir(directionality), which selects elements with content in a specific directionality (e.g., left-to-right or right-to-left).

 background-color: #FFFF00;